-An Accelerated Story to Remember
+An accelerated story to remember

 “Zoltán shared his deep-rooted business expertise with us and contributed tremendously to our improvement,” Árkosi adds.
 Varga is on board as a Telenor Accelerate mentor again this year, so whoever is assigned to him can look forward to his invaluable business advice.

 The total value of support at Telenor Accelerate is worth HUF 150 million.
-Seed investment will amount to HUF 5 mln-10 mln per project in exchange for minority ownership of Telenor.
+Seed investment will amount to HUF 5-10 mln per project in exchange for minority ownership for Telenor.